hwheeler01/hwheeler01.github.io/research.md

 ## Genetic Architecture of Gene Expression

-We performed a systematic survey of the heritability (h<sup>2</sup>) and the distribution of effect sizes across all representative tissues in the human body (published in [*PLOS Genetics*](https://www.ncbi.nlm.nih.gov/pubmed/?term=PMC5106030)).
+We performed a systematic survey of the heritability and the distribution of effect sizes across all representative tissues in the human body.
 Bayesian Sparse Linear Mixed Model (BSLMM) analysis provides strong evidence that the genetic contribution to local expression traits is dominated by a handful of genetic variants rather than by the collective contribution of a large number of variants each of modest size.
 In other words, the local architecture of gene expression traits is sparse rather than polygenic across all 40 tissues (from [DGN](http://dags.stanford.edu/dgn/) and [GTEx](https://www.gtexportal.org/home/)) examined.
-For most genes BSLMM h<sup>2</sup> estimates are larger than LMM estimates reflecting the fact that BSLMM yields better estimates of heritability because of its ability to account for the sparse component.
+For most genes BSLMM PVE (percent variance explained) estimates are larger than LMM estimates reflecting the fact that BSLMM yields better estimates of heritability because of its ability to account for the sparse component.
 This result is confirmed by the sparsity of optimal performing gene expression predictors via elastic net modeling.
+See our article in [*PLOS Genetics*](https://www.ncbi.nlm.nih.gov/pubmed/?term=PMC5106030) for more information.

 ![GenArchFig4]({{ site.baseurl }}/images/Fig4-GTEx_TW_PVE_v_h2.jpg)